dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 ### Best Practices for WPF Localization

-When you localize [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)]–based applications, consider implementing these best practices:
+When you localize WPF–based applications, consider implementing these best practices:

 - Use localization comments to provide extra context for localizers.